 - 13 Crazy Things That Happened When I Quit My Job to Travel

 Yes, we’re unabashedly putting ourselves on our own list of the best digital nomad blogs (hey, it’s our list!).

 Well, Travel Lemming was founded by Nate Hake, a lawyer-turned traveler who has been traveling the world since 2016 (you can read Nate’s full story about becoming a digital nomad here).

-Travel Lemming’s main focus is on emerging and underappreciated travel destinations, but our team of writers also write about digital nomad issues such as how to get paid to travel or how to start a travel blog.
+Travel Lemming’s main focus is on emerging and underappreciated travel destinations, but our team of writers also write about digital nomad issues such as how to start a travel blog.